paweln1975/mj-dp/README.md

 ## Behavioral

 ### Chain of Responsibility
-* A chain of components which all get a chance to process command, query or event, optionally have a default processing implementation and ability to terminate the processing chain
+* motivation: to have a chain of components which all get a chance to process command, query or event, optionally have a default processing implementation and ability to terminate the processing chain
 * command - asking for action (changing sth), query - asking for information (getting values)
 * Command Query Separation (CQS) - having separate means of sending commands and queries
 * implemented as chain of references or as chain or centralized construct
 * possible control of the object order in the chain or object removal from the chain (e.g. AutoClosable close())

 ### Command
-* an object that represents an operation (instructions to perform a particular action)
+* motivation: to have an object that represents an operation (instructions to perform a particular action)
 * usage: GUI commands, undo/redo/macro recording
 * encapsulation all details of an operation in a separate object
 * define instructions for applying the command and optionally define instructions for undoing the command
 * can create macros (composite commands)

 ### Interpreter
-* a component that processes structured text data
+* motivation: a component that processes structured text data
 * turning them into separate lexical tokens (lexing) and then interpreting sequences of said tokens (parsing)
 * first stage is lexing stage: turning the text into set of tokens e.g. 3 * (3 + 5) --> Lit(3) LP Lit(3) Plus Lit(5) RP
 * second stage is parsing tokens into a meaningful construct --> Multiplication(Integer(3), Addition(Integer(3), Integer(5)))